ProcStack/procstack.github.io/docs/AIDev/esn_motion.htm.md

 It thinks about past events to predict future ones.

-Since an ESN brain can learn on the fly, why not feed it some videos I made?
+Since my ESN can learn on the fly,

+   Why not feed it some videos I made?

         Currently I'm not using my ESN's predicted movement for anything in python,